The Chokin' Kind

-"The Chokin' Kind" is a 1967 song written by Nashville songwriter Harlan Howard.
+"The Chokin' Kind" is a song written by songwriter Harlan Howard.
 Country music artist Waylon Jennings recorded the original version and released it as a single in 1967.
-It peaked at number eight on the US Hot Country Singles chart.
+It peaked at number 8 on the US Hot Country Singles chart.
 Jennings featured the track on his 1967 album Hangin' On.
 R&B artist Joe Simon covered the song in 1969, earning a Grammy Award.
 It became an RIAA certified Gold single on June 16, 1969.

 Covers

 Joe Simon

-The song was recorded by Joe Simon in 1969 and was his first number one on the US R&B chart, where it stayed for three weeks.
-"The Chokin' Kind" was also Joe Simon's first top twenty entry on the pop singles chart.
+The song was recorded by Joe Simon in 1969 and was his first number 1 on the US R&B chart, where it stayed for three weeks.
+"The Chokin' Kind" was also Joe Simon's first Top 20 entry on the pop singles chart.

 Simon received the 1970 Grammy Award for Best R&B Vocal Performance, Male for this song.